 South Carolina Retirement System

 The South Carolina Retirement System oversees all fiduciary duties associated with the state’s pension fund that covers police, firemen, teachers and public sector workers.
-Toward that end, the SCRS processes retirement payments, handles inquiries, manages claims, enrolls new teachers in the pension plan and reports on earnings throughout a teacher’s career until the day she formally retires.
-Because teachers make up the largest sector of pension fund participants, funding gaps are prorated and “based on the share of teacher participation,” according to The Manhattan Institute and the Foundation for Educational Choice.
+Toward that end, the SCRS processes SC teacher retirement payments, handles inquiries, manages claims, enrolls new teachers in the pension plan and reports on earnings throughout a teacher’s career until the day she formally retires.
+Because teachers make up the largest sector of pension fund participants, funding gaps are prorated and based on the share of teacher participation.

 Work 28 Years for Full Benefits

-For a South Carolina public school teacher to collect full benefits, she must work 28 years and contribute 6.5 percent of her salary to her account each month to build her retirement bank.
-Once a South Carolina teacher turns 65 years old, she can start collecting benefits as long as she has worked a minimum of 25 years, but this shortened service comes at a price: Until that three-year gap is closed, a 4 percent penalty is attached to your pension payouts until that 28th anniversary of teaching rolls around.
-Throughout the process, interest is accrued, though the interest rate is historically low.
+For a South Carolina public school teacher to collect full benefits, she must work 28 years and contribute 7 percent of her salary to her account each month to build her retirement bank.
+Once a South Carolina teacher turns 65 years old, she can start collecting benefits as long as she has worked a minimum of five years.
+Your monthly pension amount is calculated using a formula that includes your years of service, days of unused sick leave and a benefit multiplier.

 Retirement Filing Protocols

-Even if you keep great records, you may not know exactly where you stand when you start thinking about retiring from teaching in South Carolina, so it’s a good idea to meet with a retirement systems counselor early in the game.
-Collect pertinent information years before you intend to submit your retirement papers, and by the time you're within striking range of your 65th birthday -- or your 28th year of teaching -- you'll have a good handle on your monthly pension benefit amount so you can plan accordingly.
+Even if you keep great records, you may not know exactly where you stand when you start thinking about retiring from teaching in South Carolina, so it’s a good idea to meet with a South Carolina teacher retirement systems counselor early in the game.
+Collect pertinent information years before you intend to submit your retirement papers, and by the time you're within striking range of your 65th birthday – or your 28th year of teaching – you'll have a good handle on your monthly pension benefit amount so you can plan accordingly.
 The SCRS recommends submitting your retirement application six months in advance.
 All paperwork must be filed 90 days before your last day of teaching.